tangbao/ECE568-Assignments-Archive/HW6/instructions.md

 Please submit your source code and Readme file via Sakai.

+// the book mentioned in the Network+Programming+Assignment.pdf is SE Appendix B.pdf

 You should implement 3 basic functions: GET, BOUNCE and EXIT, examples as below: